x0y-gt/schemy/README.md

 # Schemy

-A tool to generate GraphQl APIs from a GraphQl Schema in python.
+It is a Schema-Driven development tool to generate GraphQl APIs from a GraphQl Schema using python.
 It has its own server